background-image

 "What are the biggest challenges currently facing your newsroom?"

-Inquiring about professional development opportunities demonstrates your commitment to growth and learning.
-It also helps you gauge the organization's investment in its employees' careers.
+Inquiring about professional development shows your commitment to growth and can help you understand how the organization invests in its employees.

 What Does a Good journalist Candidate Look Like?